BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 PG: <Playground id="#FJNR5#168" title="Dynamic Terrain" description="Example Camera LOD"/>

 In this example, the LOD value is incremented by 1 each time the altitude is +16 higher.
 If we get the camera higher by zooming out when looking at the ground, we can see that the terrain size increases since there are less details.

 This function is passed the object camera linked to the terrain and must return a positive integer or zero.
 By default, zero is return.

 This function is called on each terrain update.
 Nevertheless, we can set this value at any time with the property `.cameraLODCorrection`.

 Example:

 ```javascript
 terrain.cameraLODCorrection = 3; // adds +3 to the initial LOD
 ```

 In this example, the camera LOD correction value of 3, forces the global LOD factor to be 4:3 (camera) + 1 (initial value).
 This means each terrain quad is now 16 (4 x 4) map quads.
 In general, we don't need to set this value manually.
-It's better to update it automatically with the method `updateCameraLod(camera)`, so the property is rather read than set.
+It's better to update it automatically with the method `updateCameraLod(camera)`, so the property is read rather than set.

-This feature is useful only when the expected camera movements can get the terrain very distant, so too tiny, in the field of view.
+This feature is useful only when the expected camera movements can get the terrain very distant, too tiny, in the field of view.
 It's not really necessary to use it if the terrain keeps quite the same size in the fied of view.
 Example: a character walking on the terrain ground.

 #### Global LOD

 The global LOD factor is the current sum of the initial value and the current camera LOD correction value.
 As said before, it's the current factor of the number of map quad per axis in each terrain quad.

 It's readable with the property `.LODValue`.

 ```javascript
 const lod = terrain.LODValue;
 ```

 It's a positive integer (>= 1).
-Let's simply remember that the bigger the LOD value, the lower the terrain details.
+Remember that the bigger the LOD value, the lower the terrain details.

 #### Perimetric LOD

 The perimetric LOD is the LOD in the distance around the terrain perimeter.
 When our camera is close enough to the ground and looking at distant things in the landscape, we expect that these things don't require too many vertices to be rendered, because they are far from us and don't need to be as detailed as near objects.

 Let's get of the map rendering and let's create a smaller terrain of 20 subdivisions only: